Christian Legalism - The Dark Side of Christianity

 Legalistic Catholic theologians have head knowledge of Christ but he is a counterfeit Christ (the spiritual attributes of their Christ for the most part is not found in the Bible).
 Their hope of salvation is established on a theology of works.
 It is not the free gift from God that is taught in scripture for all those who believe.
 In reality, there is not an ounce of difference between the legalistic Pharisees of the Jews and the legalistic Catholic hierarchy.
 Both the Jewish Pharisees and the Catholic theologians teach that works and ritual can earn brownie points with God.
 The largest denomination in Christendom gives lip service to Jesus but their doctrine proves to be anti Christ.

 The Largest Protestant denomination is the Baptists.
 They basically have a correct view of how one is saved.
 However, even within the Baptists there are many legalistic preachers who will give salvation by faith in Jesus in one message and then take it away in the next.
 Some tell their members they must obey certain laws and covenants.
-They even doubt the salvation of those who will not be such hypocrites.
-Some members have been put out of their church for taking a stand against their unbiblical practices.
-The legalists in this camp also try to make members obey Old Testament law.
-They continually threaten them with the consequences of breaking God's law rather than teaching Christians how to grow in Christ through keeping the Law of Faith.
+They even doubt the salvation of those who will not be hypocrites by following the will of a legalistic elder into some oath or commitment.
+Some members have been put out of their church for taking a stand against such unbiblical practices.
+The legalists in this camp also try to make members obey Old Testament law through the flesh and they continually threaten them with the consequences of breaking God's law rather than teaching Christians how to live as a new spirit creature in Christ that lives by the Law of Faith.
 All sins of the past, present, and future have already been paid for.
 If man could keep the law, Jesus did not need to come and take our sins upon Himself on the cross.
 Only a personal loving relationship with Jesus will change the wicked heart of man.

 Many Pentecostal and Charismatic preachers also tend toward legalism.
 I really think that some of this is because many of the leaders are also control freaks and pulpit bullies.
-They want to micro-manage every aspect of their congregation's spiritual walk. (e.g. You better tithe to me brother because I need the money!
-You need to speak in tongues so I know you are sold on the Pentecostal doctrine.
-You need to fall when I touch you sister because if you do not you have not submitted to me and that is not acceptable etc. etc.)
+They want to micro-manage every aspect of their congregation's spiritual walk. (e.g. You better tithe to me brother, because I need the money!
+You need to speak in tongues, so I know you are sold on the Pentecostal doctrine.
+You need to fall when I touch you brother, because if you do not you have not submitted to me and that is not acceptable etc., etc.).

 Many legalists in both the Baptist and the Pentecostal denominations can be found beating up on their flock each Sunday to try to whip them into Christian shape.
 The pastors become like drill sergeants who talk down to their squad.
 Many have the nature of school yard bullies rather than the nature of shepherds.
-Instead of beating up the flock they might instead talk about the spiritual calling of Christians.
-They might tell the people what love God had for them while they were still sinners.
-Preaching that people in the flesh can stay holy through their own effort will only result in failure and bring guilt that makes Christians doubt their salvation.
+Instead of beating up the flock in the flesh, they might instead talk about the spiritual calling of Christians.
+They might tell the people what love God has for them, displayed by Jesus taking their sins upon Himself, and what God promises in the future for those who trust Jesus with their lives.
+Preaching that mankind should stay holy through their own effort will only result in failure and bring guilt that makes Christians doubt their salvation.
 What kind of gospel (good news) is that?
 The same people get saved over and over again in services and rallies mainly because someone made them doubt their salvation.

 I could go on to talk about most denominations because there are legalists in all of them, but I think you understand my message by now.

-They take certain obscure passages in scripture to prove their point but ignore the overwhelming weight of scripture that demolishes such beliefs.
-This is a classic example of a group that can quote certain scripture passages by rote but they do not have enough understanding to even figure out why their position conflicts with other scriptures and with the believes of orthodox Christianity.
-To give some in “Oneness” the benefit of the doubt a lot of the members have little education.
-They only know what their elders tell them.
+They take certain obscure passages in scripture to prove their point but ignore the overwhelming weight of scripture that demolish such beliefs.
+This is a classic example of a group that can quote certain scripture passages by rote but they do not have enough understanding to even figure out why their position conflicts with other scriptures and with others who also claim to be Christian.
+To give some in “Oneness” the benefit of the doubt, a lot of the members have little education.
+They only know what the elders tell them.
 Even most of the elders have no formal education or the education came from the views of their own narrow-minded seminaries and doctrine.
-Therefore, erroneous doctrine is passed down from one generation to the next. (i.e. it is true because my pappy said it is true and he knew it was true because his pappy said it was true etc. etc.)
+Therefore, erroneous doctrine is passed down from one generation to the next.
+(It is true because my pappy said it is true and he knows it was true because his pappy said it was true etc., etc.).

 There are the Church of Christ legalists who put the members under law and say if you are not baptized in water according to the method in their church you are not saved.
 There are the Seventh Day Adventist legalists who put their members under law and condemn other Christians who celebrate Sunday.
 Then there are the cults like the Mormons and the Jehovah Witnesses who are so legalistic and blinded by dark light that they cannot even be called Christian.